ravir4/DevOpsInsights/risk_cd.md

 When you use the Advanced Tester method, you don't publish test results by using the CLI.
 Instead, you specify the location of the result files in the pipeline job, and the job uploads the results as they become available.

-Whichever publishing method you use, test results must be in one of the formats that {{site.data.keyword.DRA_short}} supports:
+For either publishing method, test results of the these types must be in one of the formats that {{site.data.keyword.DRA_short}} supports:

 <table><thead>
 <tr>